eweill/DeepROAD/README.md

     /home/${USER}/DeepROAD/CU-Darknet/bin/get-data all linux

 This script will check the `weights` and `cfg` directories to make sure not to overwrite any files already located in those directories.

+To make changes to this repo from Palmetto, there may be a need to remove all modules that have been loaded before `git` commands will work properly.
+This can be done by simply executing the following command

+    source /scratch2/${USER}/DeepROAD/bin/modules remove

+After `git (add/push/etc.)`, modules can be added again for continued work by executing

+    source /scratch2/${USER}/DeepROAD/bin/modules add